Latest News From D Block

 D Block Metals takes our responsibility seriously for the environment, our employees, our local community, and the global community.
 Since we began operation in January 2012, we have fully supported the position of the Responsible Business Alliance (RBA); formerly EICC, the Global e-Sustainability Initiative (GeSI), and the Tantalum-Niobium International Study Center (TIC)

-- Establish long-lasting business relationships with our suppliers, mutually strengthening our KYC (Know Your Counterparty) policies and ensuring that no conflict minerals enter our facilities.
+• Establish long-lasting business relationships with our suppliers, mutually strengthening our KYC (Know Your Counterparty) policies and ensuring that no minerals that contribute conflict or human rights abuses enter our facilities.

 D Block Metals Company Policies & Reports